GiulianoCalabrese/milp-approaches-for-the-satellite-constellation-design-problem/README.md

 Mencarelli, L., Floquet, J., Georges, F. et al. Mixed integer (non)linear approaches for the satellite constellation design problem.
 Optim Eng (2022). https://doi.org/10.1007/s11081-022-09774-9

-You need install library JuMP,Cbc and SatelliteToolbox You need launch with Julia the Keplerian file and for validate the results you use the Validation code.
+You need install library JuMP, Cbc and SatelliteToolbox You need launch with Julia the Keplerian file and for validate the results you use the Validation code.

 ## Getting started